XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 <br/>

 ##Step 2: Customising The Site
-Now you have a generic site up running, it it the time to make it yours.
+Now you have a generic site up running, it is time to make it yours.

 * ###Update _config.yml
-	Open the jekyll iris project using an IDE or whatever way you prefer. there is _config.yml located at on the top level of directory.
-There are a list of variables in _config.yml we need to change. **Any changes in this file requires to run 'jekyll serve' to take effects**.
+	Open the jekyll iris project using an IDE or whatever way you prefer.
+There is _config.yml located at the top level of the directory.
+There are a list of variables in _config.yml we need to change. **Any changes in this file requires to run 'jekyll serve' to take effect**.

 	{{site.div-expand}}
 	<img src="{{site.baseurl}}/assets/images/config.jpg" alt="_config.yml file">